Maximal curves with respect to quadratic extensions over finite fields

-In this section we introduce the DM-defect of a curve over a finite field as a measure of how far a curve is from being Diophantine-maximal, that is of how far the inequality (\ref{DM-bound}) is from the case of equality.
+In this section we introduce the HP-defect of a curve over a finite field as a measure of how far the curve is from being Hallouin-Perret-maximal, that is of how far the inequality (\ref{HP-bound}) is from the case of equality.